-We had two really great people arrive, Roberto and (I believe) Roberto’s wife.
-Roberto was working furiously.
+We had two really great people arrive, a gentleman and his wife.
+He was working furiously.
 We got the feeling that he was spending too much time at our house (his phone rang a few times).

 This was the first time in months someone had really shown that they cared for our home and was actually trying to help us out.
-Thank you Mr. & Mrs. Roberto for caring.
-This employee, Roberto was so kind to us.
+Thank you Mr. & Mrs. R. for caring.
+This employee, R. was so kind to us.

-Roberto gave us hope that everything was going to work out.
-“Tino always makes things right”.
+R. gave us hope that everything was going to work out. “the custom cabinet maker always makes things right”.
 Sadly, that was the last time he came to our home.

-I knew that day, that we weren’t a priority to Tino anymore just a deficit.
+I knew that day, that we weren’t a priority to the custom cabinet maker anymore just a deficit.

 We weren’t seen as people anymore, just dollars.

-All these big jobs Tino talked about… “I’m in Scottsdale, I’m in Cavecreek, I’m on this job, I’m finishing this install.”
+All these big jobs the custom cabinet maker talked about… “I’m in Scottsdale, I’m in Cave Creek, I’m on this job, I’m finishing this install.”
 Wow!
-Good for you, Tino but what about us?
-Just finish what you started, what we paid you to do and then move on.
+Good for you, custom cabinet maker but what about us?
+Just finish what you’ve started, what we paid you to do and then move on.
 Sad you forgot about the conversations my husband and you had in 2019 about how hard self-employment has been.

 Something tells me these big Scottsdale jobs are where the real stress is at, we are just the punching bag in Phoenix.

-After Tino had texted us that he was not completing our job, he delivered these items a few days later.
+After the custom cabinet maker had texted us that he was not completing our job, he delivered these items a few days later.
 In our rocks.

 “he literally just left your sh+t on the curb” – Awesome IG follower